 If your trigger is not displayed here, don’t despair.
 Everyone has their own unique triggers, these 7 common ones are just a guide for you.

 How does Imposter Syndrome take over your thoughts?

 Once you’ve been triggered and you feel like a fraud, negative thoughts take over your mind and play on autopilot.
 We refer to these as ANTS (automatic negative thoughts)

 > I can’t speak in the meeting because they’ll think my idea is stupid

-> I can’t change jobs because everyone will find out I’m not qualified
+> I can’t change jobs because everyone will find out I’m not really qualified

 > If I work hard to please everyone, they won’t find out I’m a fraud

-> You work yourself to exhaustion, trying to do everything for everyone
+- You work yourself to exhaustion or burnout, trying to do everything for everyone

 As a result, you miss out on opportunities, and feel bad for not achieving your goals.
 OR you push yourself to burnout to secure a ‘result’, only to not enjoy it because you’re more relieved than happy, and you’re totally stressed out.